Modern Times

 Batman: Dark Victory by Jeph Loeb & Tim Sale (1999-2000)

 I can’t speak for the various opposing chronologies out there, nor can I speak for DC itself, but I can quote from Miller’s website notes to explain his mindset, which surely reflects the mindsets of those who disagree with my opinions.
-By laying out Miller’s timeline-building blueprint, I can compare and contrast my own architecture to his, which gives a better overall idea as to why our timelines don’t sync-up.
+By laying out Miller’s timeline-building blueprint, I can compare and contrast my own architecture with his, which gives a clearer overall idea of why our timelines don’t sync up.
 To start, Miller puts the debut of Two-Face and the first appearance of Robin earlier in order to match his timeline as closely as possible to what DC probably had in mind.
-He also gives credence to Batman Annual #14 (entitled “Eye of the Beholder”) as the legit origin for Two-Face and credence to “Batman: Year Three” flashbacks (from Batman #437) as the legit origin of Dick becoming Robin.
+He also gives credence to Batman Annual #14 (entitled “Eye of the Beholder”) as the legit origin of Two-Face, and to “Batman: Year Three” flashbacks (from Batman #437) as the legit origin of Dick becoming Robin.
 To quote Miller: “Superficial differences (in dialogue, etc.) notwithstanding, a close look at the details reveals that The Long Halloween story is clearly meant to expand upon the [shorter] Batman Annual #14, not supersede it.
 However, note that the internal timeline of Long Halloween cannot be fully reconciled with other known events, as it would delay Two-Face’s debut until late Year Three—while its sequel, Batman: Dark Victory, would push Robin’s debut all the way to Year Five.”

-While Miller—and a lot of other folks—believe that both stories co-exist together as they were originally published (without much or any alteration), that is just not possible.
+While Miller—and a lot of other folks—believe that both stories co-exist as they were originally published (with little or no alteration), that is just not possible.
 While the opening part of Batman Annual #14 (the Rudolph Klemper bit) has been canonized via Matthew Manning’s The Batman Files, occurring immediately before the start of The Long Halloween, The Long Halloween IS meant to supersede Batman Annual #14, which means, as Miller fears, Two-Face’s debut is indeed pushed back to Year Three.
-Likewise, Miller laments the fact that, if The Long Halloween is to be taken as unaltered gospel (which is how I have basically taken it), Robin’s debut gets pushed back to Year Five.
-On my timeline Robin’s debut does indeed occur in Year Five.
+Likewise, Miller laments that, if The Long Halloween is to be taken as unaltered gospel (which is how I have basically taken it), Robin’s debut is pushed back to Year Five.
+On my timeline, Robin’s debut does indeed occur in Year Five.

-Miller slight goes even further in relation to Dark Victory.
+Miller goes even further in relation to Dark Victory.
 His caveat: “If most of the [Dark Victory]’s specific holiday references are disregarded, and the crimes depicted are read as merely holiday-themed, the timeframe can be compressed.”
-Because of this sentiment, Miller retcons Dark Victory from a full year down to a few weeks, making it so that the Hangman (Sofia Falcone Gigante) doesn’t kill on holidays, but merely is a holiday-themed killer.
-This is a huge liberty that Miller takes to make his timeline work—one which I am unwilling to do.
+Because of this sentiment, Miller retcons Dark Victory from a full year to a few weeks, making it so that the Hangman (Sofia Falcone Gigante) doesn’t kill on holidays but is merely a holiday-themed killer.
+This is a huge liberty Miller takes to make his timeline work—one I am unwilling to take.

 Justice League of America Vol. 2 #0 by Brad Meltzer, Eric Wight, & Alex Sinclair (2006)